hxtunq/HUST-archive/BF3706-Bioinformatics/BF3706-about.md

 This folder contains the TeX source files for my final bioinformatics lab report (Semester 2024.2, HUST).

 > [!NOTE]
 > The report is prepared using the IEEE Transactions LaTeX template, with minor modifications.
-> The dataset belongs to the course instructors (Dr. Dam Thuy Hang and Assoc.
-Prof. Dr. Nguyen Lan Huong, SCLS–HUST) and is not provided here.
+The dataset is provided by the course instructors (Dr. Dam Thuy Hang and Assoc.
+Prof. Dr. Nguyen Lan Huong, SCLS–HUST) and is not included here.

 ### Materials
 > [!IMPORTANT]